 - 1. Serve a different population and be administered out of a separate location with separate staff; or - 2.
 Offer a service that is completely separate from other applications submitted by the same agency.

-Application funding requests may not exceed \$25,000 per application.
+Maximum application funding requests may not exceed \$35,000 per application, with the exception of applications eligible to receive prioritized funding for substance abuse treatment services.